Strawberry Rhubarb Crisp

 Every crisp will be a little runny, but it should firm up as it cools down.
 I always let my crisp cool for 10 minutes in the pan before serving.
 There is 1 Tablespoon of cornstarch in the filling, which helps solidify the crisp.

 Strawberries are fun to bake with when they are in season.
 My favorite strawberry dessert is strawberry shortcake made with sweet biscuits and homemade whipped cream.
+The fresh berries also work well in strawberry cobbler.
 If you happen upon strawberry rhubarb jam at a summer farmers market, but it and make strawberry rhubarb jam tarts.

 Strawberry rhubarb crisp is such an easy dessert to make and a good use of product that is in season.
 The sweet strawberries and tart rhubarb are made for each other.
 If this is your first time baking with rhubarb, this recipe is the perfect place to start.
 The assembly takes just a couple minutes and then all you have to do it bake!